nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 To set up a working version of SPAM on your device, follow the steps below.

-1. Ensure you have [Java 11](https://www.oracle.com/java/technologies/downloads/#java11) or above installed in your device.
+1. Ensure you have [Java 11](https://www.oracle.com/java/technologies/downloads/#java11) or above installed on your device.

 2. Download the latest `SPAM.jar` release from [here](https://github.com/AY2122S1-CS2103T-W13-2/tp/releases).